-Easy Gluten-free Caramelized French Onion Soup is filled with sweet onion flavors in a bold broth, topped with crusty bread and all the melted cheese!
+This is the best Gluten-free Caramelized French Onion Soup.
+It is filled with sweet onion flavors in a bold broth, topped with crusty bread and all the melted cheese!

 These colder months have me craving all the soups.
 Sometimes I want something heartier, and sometimes I just want something lighter but still warm and comforting.
 That's where my Caramelized French Onion Soup Comes into play.
 It's a classic recipe that comes together fast with minimal ingredients, but it is totally comforting on a cold winter's night.